July 26, 2024

 1. Order vs Return (Monthly)

-The Orders vs Returns (Monthly) report in Shopify helps you compare the total number of orders placed against the number of returns processed each month.
+The Orders vs Returns (Monthly) report in Report Pundit helps you compare the total number of orders placed against the number of returns processed each month.
 This report provides insights into your sales performance and return rates over time, allowing you to identify trends and make informed decisions about inventory and customer service.

 1. Sales by Fulfillment Location

-The "Sales by Fulfillment Location" report in Shopify provides insights into your sales performance based on the locations from which orders are fulfilled.
+The "Sales by Fulfillment Location" report provides insights into your sales performance based on the locations from which orders are fulfilled.
 This report helps you understand how different fulfillment locations contribute to your overall sales.

-1. Retail sales by staff attributed to the Sale
+1. Retail sales by staff attributed to the sale

-The Retail sales by staff attributed to the sales report in Shopify POS lets you track sales made by each staff member.
+The Retail sales by staff attributed to the sales report gives POS lets you track sales made by each staff member.
 This report is available only with the Shopify POS Pro plan.
 It shows which staff member handled a sale, either for the full order or for specific items within it.
 Sales attribution can be set up to happen automatically at checkout or entered manually.

 This report is useful for monitoring staff performance and calculating commissions.
 You can also see staff attribution details in order records, as well as during exchanges and returns.

-1. Retail sales by staff at register (daily)
+1. Retail sales by staff at register (daily):

-The Retail sales by staff at register (daily) report in Shopify POS shows the daily sales made by each staff member at your POS locations.
+The Retail sales by staff at register (daily) report in Report Pundit POS shows the daily sales made by each staff member at your POS locations.
 This report is only available with the Shopify POS Pro plan.
 It includes details such as the date of sales, the staff member who processed the sale, the POS location where the sale took place, and the percentage of sales that had staff assigned to line items.

 You can use this report to track daily staff performance and better understand sales attribution at your stores.